The views expressed in our content reflect individual perspectives and do not represent the authoritative views of the Baha'i Faith.

 Because so many bad things had happened one after the other, I started expecting things to go wrong.
 But Abdu’l-Baha reminded me: “Be patient in the hour of loss.
 Adversity is followed by success and rejoicings follow woe.”

-Now, more and more, I can envision the path I need to follow quite clearly, and I know that it requires work and effort to try to see the end in the beginning.
-When we look ahead as far as our vision will allow us, we can perceive the light that the future holds amidst the darkness of tribulations.
+Now, I can envision the path I need to follow clearly, and I know that it requires hard work to try to see the end in the beginning, the light that the future holds amidst the darkness of tribulations.

 RELATED: Human Suffering: Avoidable or Not?